 Hello!
 My name is Jacob Clemente and I am a second-year Global Health student with a concentration in Community Health Development.
 I was born in Manila, Philippines and moved to McKinney, Texas when I was 11.
 I completed my undergraduate degree in public health with a concentration in health policy and management from the University of Texas.
-Currently, I am an intern for the International Association of National Public Health Institutes, working for their programming and communication teams.
 My public health interests are in health policy and health communication, with hopes of working for an international nongovernmental organization.
 Rollins has provided me with so much in a short time; it has been truly enriching and enjoyable.
+In my first year, I served as an intern for the International Association of National Public Health Institutes.
+For my second year, I am working for the National Public Health Institutes Program at CDC.
+Over the summer, I completed my practicum with IRC WASH, a think-and-do tank that focuses on the water, sanitation, and hygiene (WASH) sector in The Hague, Netherlands.
 I cannot wait to meet you and share my love of this school with you!

 Hello!
 My name is Cori Dennison and I am a second year Global Health student with a focus in Infectious Diseases.
 I was born and raised in Louisville, Kentucky and graduated from the University of Louisville with a Bachelor’s in Biological Anthropology with a minor in Biology.
 During my undergraduate degree I worked in a lab studying experimental immunology related to leprosy and plague in Medieval Europe.
 I have many interests, but I am passionate in learning about the biology and immunology of infectious diseases as well as the epidemiology surrounding them.
 Currently I am working as a REAL (Rollins Earn and Learn) Cancer Control Research Assistant for Emory University studying the HPV (Human papillomavirus) vaccine within the state of Georgia.
 I came to Rollins because of the multitude of opportunities that are available to students that are pursuing public health as well as the incredibly friendly and personable faculty and staff on campus.
 The community here at Rollins has been so welcoming and I could not be happier to be a part of this program!
 Even though I am still fairly new to the area, I have loved my experiences at Rollins and living in Atlanta.
 Feel free to reach out to me if you have any questions about the program or life in Atlanta!